PauseAI/pauseai-website/src/posts/microgrants.md

 ## Who will fund

 - PauseAI will fund 10,000 EUR
-- Greg Colborn will fund an additional 10,000 EUR
+- Greg Colbourn will fund an additional 10,000 EUR